A day full of surprises… Learning the difference between Solid State Drive ( SSD) and Hard Drive ( HDD)

 Price and Cost :

-In this age of time getting a new notebook or computer considering both HDD and SSD storage will be a great combination, and laptops are available for reasonable prices below 1000 USD.
+I would say when you have to get a notebook /Computer than consider to have both SSD storage and HDD storage if you look for something not so pricey.
+I think both HDD and SSD storage will be a great combination, and laptops are available for reasonable prices below 800 USD.

 If you need to store a small amount of data, HDD is best for you but if you are saving a considerable amount of data and would be bothered on how fast your data are retrieved, SSD is undoubted the perfect option.